 "For whatever reason," (their motto!) order one on your next visit and sip this refreshingly flavorful NA craft brew in the sunshine.

-As we "fall back" with this weekend's time change, Fins Frenzy's hours will change, too!
-Effective Sunday, November 1st, join us for lite bites and drinks specials daily from 3:30 to 5:30 p.m.
+Effective Tuesday, July 6th, join us for lite bites and drinks specials daily from 4 to 6 p.m.
 We have amazing happy hour deals on creative craft cocktails, fine wines and locally-brewed craft beer to share with you!

 Don't forget to grab a bite to eat!
 Enjoy specials on our fresh, hand-rolled sushi and other delicious appetizers.
 Reservations aren't required.
 All you have to do is find a seat on the Cocktail Deck or at the Bar to experience happy hour with the best Gulf views in town.